General Surgery Residency Program at Vassar Brothers Medical Center

 Interviews

-For the 2023/2024 academic year, interviews will be virtual.
-Once interviews are released, applicants will have 48 hours to accept or decline the interview date.
+For the 2024/2025 academic year, interviews will be virtual.
+Once an invitation to interview is released, applicants will have 48 hours to accept or decline the interview date.
+Applicants with unanswered invitations after 48 hours will have their interview invitation withdrawn.

 H2 Visas are not supported.